 An Ostrich Can Cover 40 Miles in One Hour

 Don’t be surprised if an ostrich manages to defeat your African safari jeep while covering the longer miles as they are fleet, strong runners and can cover 40 miles in one hour.
 This is possible because they have elasticity in their joints, allowing them to run at super high speeds.
 Additionally, their tendons store and give out energy.

 Lions Sleep for 15-20 Hours

-Be it in real life or the movies – lions are often shown as energetic and ferocious.
+Be it in real life or in the movies – lions are often shown as energetic and ferocious.
 They hunt their prey like there is no tomorrow, and if you are lucky enough, you might get to see a lion hunt during your African safari.
 However, to hunt through the day with unmatched energy, lions sleep for 15-20 hours every day.
 So you are more likely to come across a sleeping lion during your trip than an active one.

 Baby Elephants Suck Their Trunks

-Wildlife in Africa can surprise you with their habits and behavior, for many of them are human-like.
+Wildlife in Africa can surprise you with their habits and behaviour, for many of them are human-like.
 You might have seen babies sucking their thumbs; likewise, baby elephants suck their trunks for comfort.
 Such animal facts make you think how similar humans are to animals in certain aspects.

 Wild Dogs Regurgitate Their Food for Pups

 You are definitely going to find wild dogs during your African safari.
 The shocking fact is that their stomachs are so large that they can store enough food required for long travels and even regurgitate it for their pups since the pups and packs can’t hunt together.